Choose from the most innovative schools and programs in the state.

 Our high schools have adopted strategies to assist students who are struggling to meet new rigorous state standards known as the Common Core State Standards.
 In fact, Tacoma’s graduation rates have already improved thanks to increased time for tutoring and instruction, seminar/study periods, communicating and working with families and community partners, and new data tracking and analysis systems.

-A large contingent of community partners – known as Graduate Tacoma – along with Tacoma Public Schools has set a goal of an 85% graduation rate by 2020.
-We’re moving in the right direction and optimistic we’ll get there.
-As Superintendent Carla Santorno says, “We can do this!”
+A large contingent of community partners – known as Graduate Tacoma – along with Tacoma Public Schools set a goal of an 85% graduation rate by 2020 – a goal we reached four years early in 2016.

 This benchmark displays the percentage of students who graduated from Tacoma Public Schools.
 Three distinct categories of students can be viewed.